carabina/directoryTree/readme.md

 # directoryTree.js

-jQuery Plugin for displaying an array of filepaths as a browsable directory list.
+jQuery Plugin for displaying an array of filepaths as a browsable, hierarchical directory (tree) structure.
 Plays nice with Bootstrap 3.
 Tested with jQuery v2.1.3.

 ##Demo
 http://samzscott.com/directoryTree